acarl005/ls-go/README.md

 A more colorful, user-friendly implementation of `ls` written in [Go](https://golang.org/).

 You want to be able to glean a lot of information as quickly as possible from `ls`.
-Colors can help, your mind parse the information.
+Colors can help your mind parse the information.
 You can configure `ls` to color the output a little bit.
 Configuring `ls` is a hassle though, and the colors are limited.